alfarom256/MinifilterResearch/Write-up.md

 2. What the hell am I going to patch the callbacks with?

 #### 1.3.1 How do I find the frame?
-I started poking around various get/set/enumerate functions to see if there was somewhere I could find a reference to a frame or list of frames when I came across `FltEnumerateFilters`.
-Turns out, and through trial and error, I'd found a reference to a global variable called...  \*drum roll\*  `FLTMGR!FltGlobals` through an exported function.
+I started poking around various get/set/enumerate functions to see if there was somewhere I could find a reference to a frame or list of frames when I came across... brace yourself... `FltEnumerateFilters`.
+Turns out, and through trial and error, I'd found a reference to a global variable called...  \*drum roll\*  `FLTMGR!FltGlobals` within `FltEnumerateFilters`.

+Thankfully `FltEnumerateFilters` is exported and can be used to easily calculate the address of `FltGlobals`.

 ```
 kd> uf FLTMGR!FltEnumerateFilters